ivanshybut/rsschool-cv/cv.md

 - __GitHub__ https://github.com/ivanshybut
 - __Telegram__ @NaviOdinson
 - __Discord__ (@ivanshybut)
+- __Slack__ (@ivanshybut)
 ### About me:
 My name is Ivan, I'm from Belarus, Minsk and I'm a QA Engineer.
 I am learning different programming languages ​​like JavaScript/TypeScript and Python.
 In the near future, there is a desire to go deeper into mobile development in order to improve the mobile app testing experience.
 I like to explore everything new and unknown.
-Sports, music, travel, science, knowledge and people.
+Sports, music, travel, science.
 That's what inspires me.
 ### Skills:
 - Good QA theory knowledge
 - Understanding of software development processes, stages, concepts and methodologies of Quality Assurance